-This two-story, 13,000 SF West Coast flagship store for the Hershey brand is part of a $100 million project at New York-New York and Monte Carlo resort hotels.
-Lochsa Engineering was instrumental in the design of the new façade and theming features which include a 65-ft high by 24-ft wide Hershey’s Milk Chocolate Bar sign that visitors can walk through as well as: an 18-ft Reese’s Peanut Butte
+This two-story, 13,000 SF flagship store for the Hershey brand is part of a $100 million project at New York-New York and Monte Carlo resort hotels.
+The new façade features include a 65-ft high by 24-ft wide Hershey’s Milk Chocolate Bar sign that visitors can walk through as well as: an 18-ft Reese’s Peanut Butter Cup; an 18-ft Hershey’s Kisses attached to the side of the building; and three e

 The Forum Shops represents one of the most elaborate, detailed themed properties in the country.
 The 304,000 square foot, Phase 3 Expansion is complementary to the existing Caesars Palace motif – architectural elements of ancient Rome dating between 300 B.C.